unihackhq/rules/rules.md

     Teams with less than the required number will be asked to merge.
 The Organisers reserve the right to relax this restriction at their discretion.

-2. Each member of a team must be 18 years or older, and be a student studying at an accredited university or TAFE college in Australia or New Zealand as of 2020 or 2021.
+2. Each member of a team must be 18 years or older, and be either:

+    - a student studying at an accredited university or TAFE college in Australia or New Zealand as of 2020 or 2021;

+    - or, a university student currently residing in Australia or New Zealand.

     > 📆 If you were studying in 2020 and have since graduated, **you are still eligible**
     > to compete at UNIHACK 2021.